maaaaz/androwarn/README.md

 -------
 A sample application has been built, concentrating several malicious behaviours.

-The apk is available the `SampleApplication/bin/` folder and the HTML report is available in the `Report` folder.
+The APK is available the `SampleApplication/bin/` folder and the HTML report is available in the `Report` folder.

 The analysis report of a real malware (Android.Tigerbot known as com.google.android.lifestyle) is also available in the same folder.